powersync-ja/powersync-js/packages/drizzle-driver/README.md

 ## Known limitations

-- The integration does not currently support nested transations (also known as `savepoints`).
+- The integration does not currently support nested transactions (also known as `savepoints`).
 - The Drizzle schema needs to be created manually, and it should match the table definitions of your PowerSync schema.

 ### Compilable queries